Qitmeer/qng/README.md

 ```
 * Finally, wait for the miner to pack your transaction into the block.

-### How to call QNG's RPC in the JavaScript runtime environment of MeerEVM ?
+### How to call QNG's RPC in the JavaScript runtime environment of meerevm ?
 ```
 ~ ./qng --testnet --evmenv="--http --http.port=18545 --http.api=net,web3,eth,qng"
 ~ ./qng attach http://127.0.0.1:18545